Here’s a look at information and statistics concerning domestic (intimate partner) violence.

 Each year - Over 12 million women and men are victims of intimate partner violence, according to the National Domestic Violence Hotline.

 Between 1995 and 2015, the rates of intimate partner violence perpetrated on women fell by 65%.

 26.1% of intimate partner violence victims received assistance from a victim-service agency in 2019, according to the Bureau of Justice Statistics.

-The National Domestic Violence Hotline (and loveisrespect, its project for teens and young adults) answered 363,185 calls, chats and texts in 2020.
+The National Domestic Violence Hotline answered 408,370 calls, chats and texts in 2021.

 June 1991 - The American Medical Association publishes recommendations that physicians routinely inquire about possible abuse.